Your right to complain

 Making a formal complaint

 There are several ways to make a complaint.
 You can put the information in a letter and send it to our business address, or drop it into the bureau.
-Complaints can be addressed to the Executive Manager or Chair of Trustees.
+Complaints can be addressed to the Chief Executive or Chair of Trustees.
 You can tell us on the phone or face-to-face that you want us to investigate your complaint.

 We aim to respond in full to any complaint within eight weeks.
 However, if the issue is complicated, any delay will be explained and you will be kept informed of progress.